So do you have a Pharisee running your church?

 Hence my worry.

-How do you know the Pharisees aren’t running your church?
+How do you know the a Pharisee isn’t running your church?

 How do you make sure that Pharisee isn’t you?